Advising Appointment

 Finally, you will see your concentration requirements or technical elective, depending on your major.

-It is so important that you READ all the notes for each section in the DPR.
+It is important that you READ all the notes for each section in the DPR.
 Not reading the notes may mean you miss important information and take a class that is not necessary.
-If you have any questions, let us know at csmadvising@calpoly.edu.
+If you have any questions, let us know at bcsmadvising@calpoly.edu.
 We are here to help!

 Your Transfer Credit